entropic-security/enocoro128v2/README.md

 assert_eq!(msg, plaintext);
 ```

-If entirety of the plaintext or ciphertext is never in memory at once (e.g. data received/transmitted in chunks, potentially of varying sizes):
+If entirety of the plaintext or ciphertext is never in memory at once (e.g. data received/transmitted in chunks, potentially of varying sizes), the instance API can be used:

 ```rust
 use enocoro128v2::Enocoro128;